jacamo-lang/jacamo/demos/integration/dummyart-nodered-mqtt/readme.md

 2. when something is published at _mqtt/jacamo/bob_, NodeRed updates the observable properties of the artifact so that Bob perceives the publication.

-3. when Bob acts on `dmqtt` publishing something, NodeRed notices the action forwards the publication to _mqtt/jacamo/me_.
+3. when Bob acts on `dmqtt` publishing something, NodeRed notices the action and forwards the publication to _mqtt/jacamo/me_.

 ## Steps to execute